Paulo-Ed/English/grammar/pronouns.md

 Ex: She hurt herself.
 Ex: We amused ourselves.
 Ex: They are proud of themselves.
-Ex: Did tou go to school by yourselves?
+Ex: Did you go to school by yourselves?
 Ex: Natalie and John kissed each other.
 Ex: They kissed one another.